iot4pwc/iot4pwc/README.md

 source mysql_setup.sh
 ```

-On the instance the runs mosquitto:
+On the instance the runs mosquitto (typically the same as the service platform):
 ```
 source mosquitto_server.sh
 ```